Azure/azure-init/testinit/README.md

 ```

 This will:
-1. Stop the provisioning agent
+1. Stop the provisioning agent container
-2. Stop the testing server
+2. Stop the testing server container
 3. Remove orphaned containers
 4. Clean up Docker networks